2014 Moncton shootings: Gun control

 Bourque acquired the weapons used in the attack legally.
 After losing two of its members in the attack, the Canadian gun rights advocacy organization the National Firearms Association (NFA) released a statement offering their condolences and deploring the incident.
 They also claimed, "Incidents like these demonstrate...that none of Canada's firearms control efforts over the past 50 years have had any effect on preventing violence, or otherwise stopping bad people from carrying out their evil deeds...
 The excessive rules in place do not in any way increase public safety, but merely contribute to an expensive and unnecessary regime which harms only those of lawful intent."
 The executive director of the Canadian Sport Shooting Association felt that the NFA statement was premature and that, instead of gun control, this incident should lead to discussions about "mental health issues."
 The NFA stood by their statement, claiming that they were responding to the calls for tighter gun control that people on social media and in the government were making.

 A gun control organization, the Coalition for Gun Control, felt the incident was too recent to begin discussing changes.
 At the same time, a prominent supporter of the group and practising psychiatrist Ron Charach published an op-ed piece in the Toronto Star calling for more stringent gun control.
 Among other things, he called for the reclassification of semiautomatic rifles as prohibited, the restoration of the Long Gun Registry, and "[a]n absolute ban on urban gun collecting..."

 Memorial services

 On social media, the hashtag #PrayforMoncton began trending.
 In response to the shootings, the RCMP created an e-mail for the public to send in their condolences, and the RCMP Foundation set up a fund to donate money to the families of the slain and injured officers.
 A regimental funeral was held on June 10 at the Moncton Coliseum, with close to 3,000 police officers and many other mourners in attendance.

+In 2015, memorial statues were made by Canadian sculptor Morgan MacDonald, featuring the three murdered officers standing in a circle.
+The statues were placed in Moncton's Riverfront Park, located by the Petitcodiac River.